-Twenty-five-year old Lilli Unwin is an enchanting and soulful young singer, composer and arranger with an authentic sound, a playful and evocative stage presence and a penchant for intelligent, thought-provoking lyrics.
+Twenty-six-year old Lilli Unwin is an enchanting and soulful young singer, composer and arranger with an authentic sound, a playful and evocative stage presence and a penchant for intelligent, thought-provoking lyrics.
 Since graduating with a BA (Hons) from London’s Trinity Laban Conservatoire of Music and Dance, where she was awarded a first for her final recital and the TCM Trust Silver Medal in Jazz, she has been building her repertoire and performing at various venues in her adopted home town, London, including Spice of Life, Brixton East and the Hoxton Bar and Kitchen.

 Her latest project sees her record, release and tour her debut EP of original songs in 2018/2019.
 The project will see Lilli working with brilliant London musicians Shirley Tetteh, Conor Chaplin, Corrie Dick and Rupert Cox, as well as being engineered and mixed by Alex Kilpartrick and produced by Sam Crowe.
 Lilli was awarded a Career Development Bursary from Help Musicians UK which has allowed her to be mentored by US artist Becca Stevens (Universal and GroundUP Music) and UK based jazz and soul singer-songwriter Natalie Williams.

 Lilli Unwin moulds the ups and downs of navigating her twenties into a string of original songs that blaze and smoulder with bold femininity.
-Her debut release, addresses the universal themes of love, longing and loss through honest and fearless female stories, propeling Jazz into a whole new dimension.
+Her debut release, addresses universal themes of love, longing and loss through honest and fearless female stories, propeling Jazz into a whole new dimension.

 Learning through each season as you rise from the ashes,